-Creating a benchmark for National Championships to implement and progress to, the entry class' aim is provide an affordable and easily accessible series for young competitors, with a minimum age of entry set at 15, allowing teams and manufactures to nurture new talent and build rider potential on a global scale while making plans to feed the higher categories in the coming future.
+Creating a benchmark for National Championships to implement and progress to, the entry class' aim is to provide an affordable and easily accessible series for young competitors, with a minimum age of entry set at 15, allowing teams and manufacturers to nurture new talent and build rider potential on a global scale while making plans to feed the higher categories in the coming future.

 Yamaha aims to take this philosophy further, by creating the ‘R3 bLU cRU Challenge’ inside the WorldSSP300 Championship.
 In 2018, six selected competitive YZF-R3 riders benefited from an Official Yamaha bLU cRU support package - dedicated to supporting young riders in the international racing environment - in the form of Racing Kit parts, a Race Service support at the track, full paddock clothing kit, alongside media and off-track guidance, and Masterclass attendance.